-For a public water system which collects fewer than 40 samples per month, more than one sample collected during any month is total coliform-positive; or

-Acute Total Coliform MCL

-- o Any repeat sample is fecal coliform-positive or E. coli-positive; or - Any repeat sample following a fecal coliform-positive or E. coli-positive routine sample is total coliform-positive.
+- For a public water system which collects fewer than 40 samples per month, more than one sample collected during any month is total coliform-positive; or - Acute Total Coliform MCL - o Any repeat sample is fecal coliform-positive or E. coli-positive; or - Any repeat sample following a fecal coliform-positive or E. coli-positive routine sample is total coliform-positive.

 The federal Revised Total Coliform Rule (rTCR) became effective on April 1, 2016, which replaced the TCR Monthly Total Coliform MCL with new Coliform Treatment Technique requirements and added a new E. coli MCL.
 The rTCR establishes a "find and fix" approach for investigating and correcting causes of coliform problems within water distribution systems.
-Since California had not revised the state's TCR regulation to incorporate rTCR in 2020, DDW is regulating both the rTCR and the state TCR concurrently.
+Since California revised the state's TCR regulation to incorporate rTCR in July 2021, DDW regulated both the rTCR and the state TCR concurrently for the first half of 2021.
 Because violation of the monthly Total Coliform MCL is no longer reportable to USEPA, DDW tracks these as state violations.
 A summary of the TCR Monthly Total Coliform MCL violations is presented in Section 3.4.